 Her volunteer work includes: Harbor House The Center Against Domestic Violence, Hotline, Winter Park Tech , NJ State Diagnostic Center, coordinator of San Diego's Women's Counseling Referral Service, Love & Sex Addiction Hotline, Strong on Self-Defense, Women's Business Exchange; Mentor Programs at five different high schools; and the local coordinator for Bill Moyers' PBS series, "Healing and the Mind."

-She is on the Community Advisory Council for The Golden Rule Foundation, and is Vice President of The Bridge Foundation, a non-profit organization that provides temporary shelter for families.
+She is on the Board of Directors for Lysa and Grant Heslov's charity, Children Mending Hearts (CMH) and is in charge of their internship program.
+She was on the Community Advisory Council for The Golden Rule Foundation, and was Vice President of The Bridge Foundation, a non-profit organization that provides temporary shelter for families.